DrMichaelLindner/ReSpecD/README.md

-# ReSpecD -  REname SPECtroscop Dicom files
+# ReSpecD -  REname SPECtroscopy Dicom files

 This MATLAB based tool is designed to rename all MR spectroscopy dicom files in a given (or selected) folder.